gvwilson/thirdbit/src/fiction/cloudherd/index.md

 and the ground under her boots was fragrant and spongy with decades of fallen pine needles.

 A half-fallen tree leaned drunkenly across the path.
-She ducked under it and pulled up short.
+She scooted under it and pulled up short.
-"Sorry!"

-Private Thokmay bumped into her and grabbed the tree to steady himself, and then said, "Whoa."
+Private Thokmay bumped into her and grabbed the tree to steady himself, then said, "Whoa."

-The trail in front of them wound through the rough-hewn remains of a rock slide.
+The trail in front of them wound through the remains of a rock slide.
 Ferns,
 a scattering of salal,
-and a few dwarf spruce had found purchase among the mossy boulders, and an impatient little stream flung itself from one small pool to the next, each waterfall throwing spray into the air for rainbows to dance on as it splashed its way down to a larger pool below.
+and a few dwarf spruce had found purchase among the ragged chunks of rock.
+An impatient young stream flung itself from one small pool to the next, each little waterfall throwing spray into the air for rainbows to dance on as it splashed its way down to a larger pool below.

 "Help me!"
 Yangyal shouted again.
 One glance was enough to tell Noxy what had happened.
-Someone had laid a log across the stream to connect one side of the path with the other.
+Someone had laid a log across the stream to join one side of the path to the other.
 The tralpa must have been halfway across it when one end slipped and rolled away, leaving him perched atop the other end like a crow sitting on a fencepost.
 If he tried to shift his weight,